Spokane’s Best Neighborhoods –

 Peaceful Valley is a long and narrow neighborhood that straddles the Spokane River.
 In part because of its physical geography, and in part due to its proximity to downtown, Peaceful Valley does not really have an identifiable center.
-One could make an argument, however, that the Peaceful Valley Community Center in combination with its neighbor, Glover Field, establishes the neighborhood’s center.
+One could make an argument, however, that Peaceful Valley Park establishes the neighborhood’s center.

 Peaceful Valley has the most distinct boundaries of all of Spokane’s Best Neighborhoods.
 Surrounded by steep bluffs on two sides, and the Spokane River / Latah Creek on the other two, the distinction between Peaceful Valley and its surrounding neighborhoods is quite clear.